cmcken22/ed-component-library/README.md

 ```

 - Wrap your app in the `ThemeWrapper` and the `SnackbarProvider`
+- Import the css file
-- Don't forget to import the styles as well.
+  - the css file will import the required google fonts and some basic styles

 ```jsx
 import React from 'react';